Port Douglas in Far North Queensland has grown from a tiny one pub town into one of Australia’s most renowned beach retreats.

 Need to know

-Base yourself: Four Mile Beach, Wharf St, Macrossan St
+Base yourself: Four Mile Beach, Wharf Street, Macrossan Street

-Top spots for a beverage: Top end of Macrossan St, Wharf St
+Top spots for a beverage: Top end of Macrossan Street, Wharf Street

-To beat the north’s heat and humidity, winter is the perfect time to visit Cairns and Port Douglas.
+To beat the north’s heat and humidity, the dry season from May to October is the perfect time to visit Cairns and Port Douglas.
 From June to August, the days are dry and temperatures hover around the mid 20s.

-Stinger season runs from November through to May (although Box Jellyfish may be present at other times of the year).
-The swimming enclosures at popular beaches are your best bet.
+Always be crocodile and stinger-wise.
+Stinger season runs from November through to May (although box jellyfish may be present at other times of the year).
+Netted swimming enclosures at popular beaches are your best bet.
 Obey all signs and beach closures.
 It’s for your protection!

 With such an inspirational setting, it’s not surprising that Port Douglas has a strong creative undertow.

 The Ngarru Indigenous Fine Art Gallery on Macrossan Street showcases the work of Indigenous artists in a contemporary space.
-You can connect further with local Aboriginal culture on Adventure North Australia’s Ngadiku Day Tour.
+You can connect further with local Aboriginal culture on the popular Ngadiku Daintree Dreaming Day Tour.

 Pay a visit to the Perrin Clark Gallery in Macrossan Street to admire the stunning fine art photography on display.
 The gallery features exquisite images of the local landscape and beyond, and offers photography tours and lessons.